Proposal · May 2026

 Branded quarterly IRR, NOI, and occupancy reports pulled from live data.
 Per-deal investor microsites with documents and updates.
 Asset management teams typically spend 30–50 hours per quarter manually producing these.
 The capital-raise posture upgrade is worth more than the time saved.

-Smaller integrations & automations
+Smaller integrations and automations

-Ongoing operation & tuning
+Ongoing operation and tuning

 Per system, monthly.
 The thing that kills most enterprise AI is the absence of an operator after launch.
 This is me keeping your systems working, tuned, and adapted to new data.
 Not a support contract with a queue.